joeunyook/TMI_Reddit_Content_moderation/winter_week4(Feb7)/README.md

 ---
 For future reference, here are several aspects to be fully aware of when setting up hyperparameter tuning for your project:

-In general, follow the Google Cloud documentation.
-However, if hyperparameter tuning results in an error (which you can view in the logs), consider the following steps:
+In general, just follow the Google Cloud documentation for the setup; however, if hyperparameter tuning results in an error (you can view the log), follow these steps.
+While the Cloud Logging/Log Explorer in Vertex AI is useful for checking errors, it can be vague and may not clearly indicate the problem.
+Instead, follow these guidelines

 ## (Step 1) Verify Dataset Loading in JupyterLab terminal:
 Ensure that the dataset loads and the code runs correctly in your JupyterLab notebook terminal before containerizing your application.
 If it works locally, the code is likely fine.